joel-costigliola/assertj-neo4j/README.md

 Provides assertions like AssertJ for [Neo4j](http://www.neo4j.org/) 2 or higher.

-This module have been written by **Florent Biville**, big thanks to him!
+This module has been written by **Florent Biville**, big thanks to him!
 Great Work!

 * [Quick start](#quickstart)
 * [Latest news](#news)